-In this example, a no_init declared variable is placed at an absolute address.
+In this example, a \\no\init declared variable is placed at an absolute address.
 This is useful for interfacing between multiple processes, applications, etc:

+'''

-no_init volatile char alpha @ 0x1000;/ OK /
+no init volatile char alpha @ 0xFF2000;/ OK /

+'''

-This example contains a const declared object which is not initialized.
+The next example contains two const declared objects.
+The first one is not initialized, and the second one is initialized to a specific value.
+Both objects are placed in ROM.
+The next example contains a const declared object which is not initialized.
 The object is placed in ROM.
 This is useful for configuration parameters, which are accessible from an external interface.
+Note that in the second case, the compiler is not obliged to actually read from the variable, because the value is known.